erkumarmausam-sudo/Mausam-Kumar/README.md

-# ⚛️ Second Semester React JS Projects
+# ⚛️ Second Semester React JS Experiments

 Welcome to my second semester web development repository.
 This repository contains projects and practical work developed using React JS and JavaScript as part of my learning journey in modern frontend development.